 The Top 10 Lodges in Scotland

 Now that you have an idea about the best lodges in Scotland, check out our list of the top picks.
-We know that people travel on various budgets with different interests in mind, so we’ve included plenty of options so everyone can find something that works for them.
+I know that people travel on various budgets with different interests in mind, so I’ve included plenty of options so everyone can find something that works for them.

-The Overall Best Lodge in Scotland – Ardlui Lodge
+The Overall Best Lodge in Scotland – Lakeside Lodge in Spean Bridge

 - Equipped kitchen